 promotional elements are not allowed on packaging, and cross-border advertising and promotion of e-cigarettes is prohibited; and

 monitoring and reporting requirements for manufacturers and importers, EU countries and the Commission.

 II.
 National regulations

-1. This regulatory guideline of the FCTC recognises the “need to be alert to any efforts by the tobacco industry to undermine or subvert tobacco control efforts and the need to be informed of activities of the tobacco industry that have a negative impact on tobacco control efforts”14.
+1. This regulatory guideline of the FCTC recognizes the “need to be alert to any efforts by the tobacco industry to undermine or subvert tobacco control efforts/regulations and the need to be informed of activities of the tobacco industry that have a negative impact on tobacco control efforts”14.
 The World Health Assembly has also warned states that “the tobacco industry has operated for years with the express intention of subverting the role of governments and of WHO in implementing public health policies to combat the tobacco epidemic”15.

 The State’s relations with the tobacco industry must be guided by the following principles:

 any report by the State and / or its representatives to the tobacco industry and to those who promote its interests must be transparent and justified; and

 the tobacco industry, and with those who promote its interests, must act responsibly and transparently.

 Any direct or indirect partnership, any agreement that is impossible to apply or of an obligatory nature concluded with the tobacco industry and with those promoting its interests, is null and void.